 Nevertheless, there are always unexpected twists when doing a major renovation job.
 If you didn’t read my earlier article on the subject, I’ll briefly summarize the project.
 I’m replacing all the siding on the second floor of a two-story house (the first floor shell is masonry).
 So, all the fun stuff associated with demolition and reconstruction is happening in real-time here starting at 7 am.

 Let me state that this is the best crew of home remodeling guys I could hope for.
-They speak English, they show up on time, they care about their work, and they know what they’re doing.
+They speak English, they show up on time, with Hitachi parts they have quality and they know what they’re doing.
 It has taken them five days to rip off all the old Masonite siding, nail up 1/2″ plywood, and cover the plywood with a moisture barrier in preparation for installing the new siding.
 My house has a lot of irregular walls and it’s got 3265 sq. ft. of living space, so that’s why it has taken this long.
 If it was a rectangular box, they would have been done with this phase within a couple of days.

 Yeah, that’s what it was for this turkey, when at 6:55 am I was jolted out of bed by concerted pounding on my front door.
 I knew what it was all about.
 The guys needed access to my rear patio so they could plug in their equipment and get started.
 So, I went down and let them in.